 Measure cross-channel campaign performance with the platform’s built-in analytics, and gauge social media ROI with the platform’s CRM integration.

-Pricing: The social media management platform is included in HubSpot’s Marketing Hub Professional Package, which costs $800/month.
+Pricing: The social media management platform is included in HubSpot’s Marketing Hub Professional Package, which costs $944/month that includes three core seats.
+Additional seats start at $54/month.

 Drawbacks: You cannot use the social media management tool as a standalone product, it only comes bundled with other marketing automation tools.
 Smaller teams might find it overwhelming if they don’t need the full marketing suite or the in-depth integration across all marketing efforts.